 The three Relay Outputs provide Form A dry contact closures for controlling three discretely controlled devices.
 The three conditions which cause the relays to change state include a shutdown condition, an alarm condition, or an automatic turbocharger jet assist demand condition.
-The contact ratings are shown on the Control Wiring Diagram in Figure 1-5.
+The contact ratings are shown on the inside back cover of this manual.
 Interposing relays should be used if the application exceeds these ratings.
 Each relay is energized when the green light above the respective terminals is illuminated.